Feathora/feathora.github.io/_posts/monkeybizniz/2023-06-07-monkeyengine.md

 The first version of the engine only supported iOS, so the structure of the engine could be kept rather simple.
 There was an Engine class, a Renderer class, a Texture class, an AudioPlayer class, etc. And it used Apple's own framework for some of the core functionality, such as the built-in PNG decoder.
 When it was time to start supporting Android, I first tried to mix in the Android code with all the iOS code using lots of '#if IOS' and '#if ANDROID' directives.
 This kept the overall file structure of the engine simple, but the implementation code became unreadable very quickly.
 I needed a better approach.

-For the second version of the engine, the different platforms were separated into their own files and projects.
+For the second version of the engine, the different platforms were separated into their own files and projects, with a platform-independent project for shared functionality.
 Whenever a class needs a platform-specific implementation, a virtual base class is used for shared functionality and their public-facing API.
 Every platform then implements their own version on top of the base class, overriding the virtual functions.
 To support a new platform, all you need to do is provide a new implementation on top of the base class.

 Games that use the engine don't have to worry about using the right implementation class.
 Because every platform uses the same names for the classes, the compiler will select the right one for the right platform.
 The downside to this is that you end up with several files and classes that use the same name, only they're in different folders.
 This might be a trade-off between ease of use in a game and during development of the engine.
 I have a feeling there might be a better approach, but that's something I'd like to explore in a new version.